 Maneuvering in Mol*

-Visualizing structures in Mol* requires an understanding of how to maneuver through the controls.
+Depending on what you wish to view in Mol* and how you wish to interact with the molecule(s) visualized in the 3D canvas, Mol* offers a few different modes and specific logic to perform the desired actions.
 This section is aimed at explaining the fundamentals of how Mol* works and how to effectively perform actions within it.

-- If an object is listed in the Components Panel, it can be clicked on which will make it the focus of the camera.
+- Click on an existing component - If a component is already listed in the Components Panel, it can be clicked on which will make it the focus of the camera.
+(See Figure 5B)

-- If an object is currently selected, it will be listed in the Structure Panel.
+- Click on selected objects - If an object is currently selected, it will be listed in the Structure Panel.
 For example, if four residues are selected, the Structure Panel will read “4 Residues Selected.”
 If this text is clicked on, the four residues will become the focus.
+(See Figure 5C).

 Making selections is often the first step to performing a range of operations.
 Selections are made using Selection Mode which is activated using the cursor or arrow head icon in the Toggle Menu.
 The Picking Level determines the specificity of the selection.
 For example, keeping the Picking Level on “residue” enables individual or groups of amino acid residues to be selected, while changing the Picking Level to “chain” allows whole chains to be selected.
 After the desired Picking Level is chosen, selections can be made by: